vikas9dev/AWS/w_a_framework/4_operational_excellence_pillar.md

 **Key practices include:**

-* **Evaluate Operational Readiness**

-  * Assess workload, processes, procedures, and personnel to identify operational risks.
-  * Manage changes using **manual or automated checklists** to confirm readiness.

-* **Use Runbooks and Playbooks**

-  * **Runbooks:** Document routine operational activities.
-  * **Playbooks:** Step-by-step guides for incident investigation and resolution.

-* **Personnel Capability**

-  * Ensure sufficient trained personnel for normal operations, troubleshooting, and rotation during on-call or vacations.
-  * Provide knowledge to operate the platform and workloads.

-* **Operational Readiness Reviews (ORRs)**

-  * Validate that teams can safely operate workloads.
-  * Include architectural recommendations, operational processes, event management, release quality, and lessons learned from post-incident analysis.
-  * Incorporate security, governance, and compliance requirements.

-* **Pre-Mortem Exercises**

-  * Simulate failures to **develop mitigation strategies**.
-  * Evaluate risks and benefits of deploying changes.
-  * Ensure compliance with governance standards.

-* **Support Plans for Production Workloads**

-  * Ensure software and services supporting workloads have appropriate support levels.
-  * Document support plans, contacts, and procedures for requesting support.
+### 1. Evaluate Operational Readiness

+Evaluate the operational readiness of your **workload, processes, procedures, and personnel** to understand operational risks.

+* Use a **consistent readiness process** before going live or deploying changes
+* Include **manual or automated checklists**
+* Identify gaps early and create plans to address them
+* Manage the **flow of change** into environments in a controlled way

+### 2. Change Management

+Use a formal mechanism to manage changes that:

+* Supports **delivery of business value**
+* Helps **mitigate risks** associated with change
+* Covers both **successful and unsuccessful deployments**
+* Ensures all changes comply with **governance requirements**

+**Pre-mortems**

+* Simulate potential failures before deployment
+* Anticipate risks and define mitigation strategies
+* Decide whether benefits outweigh risks before deploying

+### 3. Runbooks and Playbooks

+#### Runbooks

+Runbooks are **documented procedures** used to perform routine operational tasks.

+* Step-by-step instructions to achieve a specific outcome
+* Reduce risk and improve consistency
+* Can be as simple as a checklist
+* Used for standard, repeatable operations

+#### Playbooks

+Playbooks are **incident investigation guides**.

+* Help investigate incidents, assess impact, and find root cause
+* Used for scenarios such as:

+  * Failed deployments
+  * Performance issues
+  * Security incidents
+* Often identify issues that are resolved using runbooks
+* Core component of incident response plans

+### 4. Personnel Readiness and Capability

+Ensure you have **enough trained personnel** to support the workload.

+* Staff must be trained on:

+  * The platform
+  * Services used by the workload
+* Provide sufficient operational knowledge
+* Ensure coverage for:

+  * Normal operations
+  * Incident troubleshooting
+  * On-call rotations
+  * Vacations (to avoid burnout)

+### 5. Operational Readiness Reviews (ORRs)

+Use **Operational Readiness Reviews (ORRs)** to validate that workloads can be safely operated.

+* ORR is a structured review and inspection process
+* Uses a **checklist-based, self-service approach**
+* Includes best practices derived from real-world incidents

+**ORR Checklist Areas**

+* Architecture recommendations
+* Operational processes
+* Event and incident management
+* Release quality
+* Lessons learned from post-incident analysis
+* Security, governance, and compliance (optional but recommended)

+ORRs are not just about best practices — they are meant to **prevent recurrence of past failures**.

+### 6. Support Plans for Production Workloads

+Ensure production workloads are fully supported.

+* Select appropriate **support plans** to meet service-level needs
+* Cover all dependencies:

+  * Cloud services
+  * Third-party software
+  * External vendors
+* Document:

+  * Support plans
+  * How to request support
+  * Escalation paths
+* Maintain mechanisms to ensure **support contacts remain up to date**

 ---